A Complete Active Space Self-Consistent Field approach for molecules in QED environments: CASSCF Theory

 In MCSCF theory, the first step towards the implementation of the method is an appropriate choice of the parametrization for the wavefunction.
 The orbital part is parametrized in terms of an exponential transformation with the anti-Hermitian operator $\hat{\kappa}$ defined as:

-where $\hat{E}_{pq} = \sum_{\sigma} \hat{a}^{\dag}_{p\sigma} \hat{a}_{q\sigma}$ is the spin traced singlet excitation operator.
+where $\hat{E}_{pq} = \sum_{\sigma} \hat{a}^{\dag}_{p\sigma} \hat{a}_{q\sigma}$ is the spin traced singlet excitation operator with $\sigma \in \{\alpha, \beta\}$.
 While no alternatives to the parametrization of the orbital space are available, the CI space is liable to multiple choices depending on the CASSCF variant that has to be implemented.
 In the case of State-Specific (SS) CASSCF method, a linear parametrization for the CI part is commonly adopted and the wavefunction can be written as~\cite{jensen1984direct}:

-where $\ket{0}$ is indicated as the \textit{current expansion point} (CEP) and constitutes the current approximation to the wavefunction. $\hat{P} = 1 - \ket{0} \! \bra{0}$, instead, is a projector operator that removes the components parallel to the CEP from $\ket{\mathbf{c}}$.
+where $\ket{0}$ is indicated as the \textit{current expansion point} (CEP) and constitutes the current approximation to the wavefunction. $\hat{P} = 1 - \ket{0} \! \bra{0}$, instead, is a projector operator that removes the components parallel to the CEP from the correction vector, $\ket{\mathbf{c}}$, which contains the variational parameters, $c_I$, with respect to the CI part:

-The choice of the exponential parametrization allows to consider only the non-redundant rotations between the orbital spaces (i.e., orbital rotations which contribute to the energy: inactive-active, inactive-virtual, and active-virtual).
-The linear parametrization of the CI space contains only one redundant parameter when $\ket{\mathbf{c}}$ is parallel to the reference state $\ket{0}$.
-However, this is not an issue as this redundancy can be easily tracked and it does not interfere with the optimization procedure.
+The choice of the exponential parametrization allows to consider only the non-redundant rotations between the orbital spaces (i.e., orbital rotations that contribute to the energy: inactive-active, inactive-virtual, and active-virtual)~\cite{helgaker2013molecular}.
+The linear parametrization of the CI space contains only one redundant parameter, that is, when the correction vector $\ket{\mathbf{c}}$ has components parallel to the reference state $\ket{0}$.
+However, this is not an issue, as this redundancy can be easily tracked and is projected out by the operator $\hat{P}$.
+Therefore, this redundancy does not interfere with the optimization procedure.

-In the following of this section we will quickly recap the implementation details of the second-order SS-CASSCF algorithm that will be applied, in the next section, for the extension to strongly coupled electron-photon systems.
+In the following of this section, we will quickly recap the implementation details of the second-order SS-CASSCF algorithm that will be applied, in the next section, for the extension to strongly coupled electron-photon systems.